Blackboard 9.1 Faculty Resources for Online Teaching & Learning

 This handy Blackboard 9.1 Tool Guide will allow you to compare the functionality and pedagogical advantages of some standard Blackboard tools, as well as how tricky the tool is to set up

-The QOLT evaluation instrument is designed to help support and identify exemplary practices for the design and delivery of hybrid and online courses.
-The QOLT instrument is composed of 54 items across 9 sections.
-In the Course Templates area you will find the QOLT Course Template to help you meet these objectives.
+The QLT ation instrument is designed to help support and identify exemplary practices for theevalu design and delivery of hybrid and online courses.
+The QLT instrument is composed of 54 items across 9 sections.
+In the Course Templates area you will find the QLT Course Template to help you meet these objectives.

 This Syllabus Template was created in Word and structured so that it is fully accessible .doc file and when saved to a PDF.
 The template contains information and resources specific to Web-enhanced or Online courses using Blackboard.
 This template was designed so that instructors could easily insert their information and be assured that their Syllabus meets accessibility requirements.
 The University Policy on Course Syllabi and Grading (Section 241 in the Academic Policy Manual) is fairly prescriptive, with requirements based on legal considerations, past experience with grade protests, and generally accepted good practice.
 Prior to preparing your syllabus, it is highly recommended that you consult the University Policy on Syllabi (APM 241).

 Since websites, information, and links may change, instructors should use the new template each semester.
 For additional help creating accessible documents visit our Accessible Documents and Tutorials page

 - Syllabus Template

 - Instructions for creating and uploading your Syllabus to Blackboard.

 - Syllabus Template for Online or Hybrid course with suggestions shown in brackets and in red